47b3n/TwitchEye/README.md

 # TwitchEye
-TwitchEye is an application where you can keep an eye on your Twitch chat and add commands to your Twitch chat.
+TwitchEye helps you control, keep an eye on and add commands to your Twitch chat.